Are you planning your next epic road trip with kids? You’re not alone!

 2. Plan a Few Surprises for Back Seat Road Trip Emergencies

 Unexpected surprises are always a great way to soothe bruised egos and cranky kids, as long as you plan strategically before you embark on your family road trip with kids.

-Before heading out on any long car ride, I try and buy or borrow a few new toys, games, and CDs to distract my kids from what is otherwise a long and arduous journey.
+Before heading out on any long car ride, I try and buy or borrow a few new toys and games to distract my kids from what is otherwise a long and arduous journey.

 Not only is our game box for long car rides, but it’s great for camping trips and hotel rooms too.
 It also makes an awesome gift for any travel-loving family!